-Please review the graphic conventions outlined at the front of this manual, especially the usage of braces { } and brackets [].
+Please review the graphic conventions outlined at the front of this manual, especially the use of braces { } and brackets [ ].
 These conventions are used throughout the command summaries to specify parameter selection and optionality.
-Shaded text flags commands or parameters that are valid for PSI users only.
+The following list describes the shading and coloring conventions that are used in this appendix.

-In this appendix only, red ink is used to identify NCP commands and parameters that are RSX system specific.
+- Text that is shaded gray indicates commands or parameters that are valid for RSX-11 PSI users only. - Text that is shaded red signifies commands or parameters that are valid for DECnet-11-PLUS systems only. - In this appendix only, red ink is used to identify NCP commands and parameters that are RSX system specific.
 All CFE and VNP commands are RSX system specific.